Favourited 396 times

 Most families have no running water and limited electricity, from the two generators which power the entire Island.
 Fresh water Lake Victoria is used for drinking, fishing, bathing, washing clothes and dishes, and watering crops.
 Very few have indoor plumbing, instead with outdoor latrines.
 The dirt road which circles the Islands becomes impassable whenever it rains, and the island is only reachable by boat, Water Bus and Ferry, making health care and other resources frequently inaccessible.
 Mfanganians remain positive despite these barriers and work endlessly hard but sometimes this isn't enough.

 Our organization takes a multidisciplinary, grassroots approach to supporting the community of Mfangano Island through education, health-care, youth and female empowerment, environmental protection, and economic growth through organic farming.
-These intertwined initiatives can help the low-income community rise out of poverty.
+These intertwined initiatives can help the low-income community rise out of poetry

 Our organization is driven by the community, for the community.
 Our initiatives extend beyond Mfangano Island to eradicate poverty, with a focus on caring for less fortunate mothers and children living in the four Lake Victoria Islands on the western outskirts of Kenya.